This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - …Or any of your other favorite prime rib seasonings, like my rosemary salt seasoning blend!

-When searing, you may even want to try adding some of my garlic butter recipes to the pan.
+When searing, you may even want to try adding my garlic butter recipe to the pan.
 Oh, it is delicious.

 - Preheat the smoker to 285°F. Mix coarse salt, black pepper, and garlic powder in a small bowl, then evenly season your prime rib with the mixture.
 Coat the entire surface of the rib roast with the seasoning.